Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Simulation model and method

 with $K_{f}=30/\sigma^{2}$, and $r_{\mathrm{max}}=1.5\sigma$.
 The use of this potential implies to have the linking springs attached to the center of the beads, therefore neglecting the eventual bond stretching produced by rotations of the linked particles.
 The long-range magnetic interactions are represented by the conventional point dipole-dipole potential

 where $\vec r_{ij} = \vec r_i - \vec r_j$ is the displacement vector between the centers of the beads $i$, $j$ and $\vec \mu_i$, $\vec \mu_j$ are the dipole moments associated to each bead.
+For spherical particles forming a ferromagnetic monodomain $\mu$ is related to the intrinsic magnetization of the material, $M_S$, and the particle diameter, $\sigma$, as $\mu = \frac{1}{6} \pi \sigma^3 M_S$.
+Section I of the Supplemental Material of this article \cite{sanchez13a} includes a plot with the different potentials defined in our model.

 In magnetic dipolar systems it is usual to define a dimensionless dipolar coupling parameter, $\lambda$, to represent the effective intensity of the dipolar interactions.
-For a system of identical dipolar spheres, this parameter is commonly defined as the ratio between the optimum magnetic energy of two dipoles---corresponding to a close contact in a head-to-tail arrangement---over the energy of the thermal fluctuations: $\lambda=\mu_e^{2}/\left ( k Tb^{3} \right )$, where $\mu_e^2$ is the experimental squared dipolar moment of the spheres, $k$ is the Boltzmann constant, $T$ the experimental temperature and $b$ is the characteristic separation distance between the dipoles---typically, the diameter of the beads or, equivalently, the distance between first-nearest neighbors in chain-like systems.
+For a system of identical dipolar spheres, this parameter is commonly defined as the ratio between the optimum magnetic energy of two dipoles---corresponding to a close contact in a head-to-tail arrangement--- and the thermal fluctuations: $\lambda=\mu_e^{2}/\left ( k Tb^{3} \right )$, where $\mu_e^2$ is the experimental squared dipolar moment of the spheres, $k$ is the Boltzmann constant, $T$ the experimental temperature and $b$ is the characteristic separation distance between the dipoles.
+Typically, $b$ is the diameter of the beads or, equivalently, the distance between first-nearest neighbors in chain-like systems.
+Therefore, $b$ is expected to be similar to the particle diameter parametrized in our interaction potentials, $b \sim \sigma$.
 We can take reduced units for the experimental parameters by defining $\mu^2 \equiv \mu^2_e/\epsilon_e$ and $T^* \equiv k T / \epsilon_e$, where $\epsilon_e$ is the characteristic experimental strength of the pair interactions in our system.
 Therefore, we get the following expression for the dipolar coupling parameter: